fitchtech/azure-devops/README.md

 ### Build Verification Pipeline

 A Build Verification Pipeline (BVP) is for Pull Requests (PR trigger).
 This includes the code stage for static code analysis including dotNet tests and SonarQube analysis jobs.
-Additionally, the build stage runs jobs for dotNet publish artifact and container image artifact publish.
+Additionally, the build stage runs jobs for dotNet publish an artifact and container image artifact publish.
 A dotNet and container image artifact for each app.

 ### Continuous Integration Pipeline